-Autogenous vaccines from Cambridge Technologies employ next generation diagnostics and state of the art production technology to create a customized product targeting the disease-causing agents in the affected herd(s).
-Our industry-leading molecular diagnostics, including metagenomics and next-generation sequencing, identify the specific antigens threatening the herd(s) which may need to be included in the product.
-Then, the experienced production team can formulate and manufacture a vaccine customized to the needs of each individual customer, including antigen concentration, multiple adjuvant choices, dose sizes, and the option of SoliDose® implants.
-SoliDose® implants are the tool to use in cattle for the convenience of two doses in one application and for the safety of reduced endotoxins when vaccinating against gram negative bacteria.
+utogenous vaccines from Cambridge Technologies employ the latest in diagnostic and production technology to create a product targeting the disease-causing agents in the affected herd(s).
+Our industry-leading molecular diagnostics, including metagenomics and next-generation sequencing, identify the specific threats and antigens that need to be included in the product.
+Then, the experienced Production team can formulate and manufacture a vaccine customized to the needs of each individual customer, including antigen concentration, multiple adjuvant choices, dose sizes, and the option of SoliDose[®] implants.